play-co/billing/README.md

 All store items should be set up as Consumable.

+After building your game, you will need to turn on the IAP entitlement.
+This can be done by selecting your project, choosing the "Capabilities" tab, and turning on the In-App Purchase entitlement.
+You will be prompted to log in to your development team.

 ## Handling Purchases

 In the JavaScript code for your game, you should write some code to handle in-app purchases.
 After reading the previous state of the purchasable items from `localStorage`, your code should set up a `billing.onPurchase` handler: